openshift/ci-tools/cmd/ci-images-mirror/README.md

 - `quay.io/openshift/ci:<Date>_sha256_<DIGEST>` where `<Date>` is today's date, e.g., `20231029` and `<DIGEST>` is the
   SHA256 hash of the docker image without the prefix `sha256:`.

+This tool is extended with the following features (and thus is no longer temporary):
+- mirror images from external registries to QCI: See `.supplementalCIImages` of [the configuration file](https://github.com/openshift/release/blob/master/core-services/image-mirroring/_config.yaml).
+- mirror ART images from app.ci to QCI: See `.artImages` of [the configuration file](https://github.com/openshift/release/blob/master/core-services/image-mirroring/_config.yaml).

 ## Run the tool locally

 ```console